-As discussed in Appendix A.1, for purposes of this Methodology, the baseline reclamation rate for HFCs in the United States is set conservatively at 8.9% which is the R-22 reclaim rate from 2013 which is the most recent year in which there are EPA published data.
-As new data become available on R-22 reclamation, and eventually HFC reclamation, ACR will update this factor.
+As discussed in Appendix A.1, for purposes of this Methodology, the baseline reclamation rate for HFCs in the United States is set at 2% based on EPA data and IPCC AR5 GWP values.
+As new data become available on HFC reclamation, ACR will update this factor.